 But to Lars Christensen, China is his largest concern.
-He thinks rising tensions over Taiwan is meant to distract from the country lumbering into stagnant growth in the coming years.
-He believes Beijing's policies may push China's economy "into a full-blown financial crisis, which will come with political and social fallout."
+He thinks rising tensions over Taiwan is meant to distract from for us in Taiwan, Japan the country lumbering and Korea." into stagnant growth in Back in the states, with the coming years.
+He believes Beijing's policies equity valuations still may push China's econabove historical levels, omy "into a full-blown Night Owl (No. 5) PM financial crisis, which will come with political and er-than-expected rate social fallout."

-Matt Hu, chief investment officer of the 16th-ranked FengHe Asia fund, which was down -6.7% during the first half of the year, is struggling to see opportunities.
-"We have been in a cautious state for the past (several) months given the developing uncertainties around us," Hu explains.
-But he does say the "current global recession fears and volatile market sentiment will provide precious contrarian investment opportunities for us in Taiwan, Japan and Korea."
+Matt Hu, chief investment officer of the 16th-ranked FengHe Asia fund, which was down -6.7% during the first half of the year, is strugaling to see opportunities.
+"We have been in a cautious state for the past (several) months